 Be Specific and Clear about Your Orders

-While you order food at a restaurant, be very specific about the items that you pick from the menu.
-Since it’s pretty common having a conversation about several items between you and the server, s/he may get confused.
+While ordering food at a restaurant, be very specific about the items you pick from the menu.
+Since it’s pretty common to have a conversation about several items between you and the server, s/he may get confused.
 Clarify the items’ names and reconfirm before the server leaves if he does not do so.

 To respond to the reconfirmation of the server, you can say